-About this Booklet of Instructions About the bankruptcy forms and filing bankruptcy About the Process for Filing a Bankruptcy Case for Individuals Notice Required by 11 U.S.C. § 342(b) for Individuals Filing for Bankruptcy (Form 2010) The types of bankruptcy that are available to individuals Instructions for Selected Forms1 Schedule A/B: Property (Official Form 106A/B)10 Schedule C: The Property You Claim as Exempt (Official Form 106C)18 Schedule D: Creditors Who Have Claims Secured by Property (Official Form 106D) Schedule E/F: Creditors Who Have Unsecured Claims (Official Form 106E/F)23 Schedule G: Executory Contracts and Unexpired Leases (Official Form 106G)20 Schedule H: Your Codebtors (Official Form 106H) Schedule I: Your Income (Official Form 106I) Schedule J: Your Expenses (Official Form 106J) Summary of Your Assets and Liabilities and Certain Statistical Information (Official Form 106Sum) Statement of Financial Affairs for Individuals Filing for Bankruptcy (Official Form 107) Chapter 7 Statement of Your Current Monthly Income and Means Test Calculation (Official Forms 122A-1, 122A-1Supp, and 122A-2) Chapter 11 Statement of Your Current Monthly Income (Official Form 122B)3 Chapter 13 Statement of Your Current Monthly Income, Calculation of Commitment Period and Chapter 13 Calculation of Your Disposable Income (Official Forms 122C-1 and 122C-2) 30 Statement of Intention for Individuals Filing Under Chapter 7 (Official Form 108) Application for Individuals to Pay the Filing Fee in Installments (Official Form 103A)4 Application to Have the Chapter 7 Filing Fee Waived (Official Form 103B)4 For Individual Chapter 11 Cases: List of Creditors Who Have the 20 Largest Unsecured Claims Against You and Are Not Insiders (Official Form 104) Glossary Definitions of Some Terms Used in the Forms for Individuals Filing for Bankruptcy4
+About this Booklet of Instructions About the bankruptcy forms and filing bankruptcy Understand the terms used in the forms Things to remember when filling out these forms On what date was a debt incurred?
+About the Process for Filing a Bankruptcy Case for Individuals Notice Required by 11 U.S.C. § 342(b) for Individuals Filing for Bankruptcy (Form 2010)1 The types of bankruptcy that are available to individuals Instructions for Selected Forms1 Schedule A/B: Property (Official Form 106A/B)1 Schedule C: The Property You Claim as Exempt (Official Form 106C)1 Schedule D: Creditors Who Have Claims Secured by Property (Official Form 106D)1 Schedule E/F: Creditors Who Have Unsecured Claims (Official Form 106E/F)2 Schedule G: Executory Contracts and Unexpired Leases (Official Form 106G)2 Schedule H: Your Codebtors (Official Form 106H)2 Schedule I: Your Income (Official Form 106I)2 Schedule J: Your Expenses (Official Form 106J)3 Summary of Your Assets and Liabilities and Certain Statistical Information (Official Form 106Sum) Statement of Financial Affairs for Individuals Filing for Bankruptcy (Official Form 107)3 Chapter 7 Statement of Your Current Monthly Income and Means Test Calculation (Official Forms 122A-1, 122A-1Supp, and 122A-2)3 Chapter 11 Statement of Your Current Monthly Income (Official Form 122B)3 Chapter 13 Statement of Your Current Monthly Income, Calculation of Commitment Period and Chapter 13 Calculation of Your Disposable Income (Official Forms 122C-1 and 122C-2) 3 Statement of Intention for Individuals Filing Under Chapter 7 (Official Form 108) Application for Individuals to Pay the Filing Fee in Installments (Official Form 103A)4 Application to Have the Chapter 7 Filing Fee Waived (Official Form 103B)4 For Individual Chapter 11 Cases: List of Creditors Who Have the 20 Largest Unsecured Claims Against You and Are Not Insiders (Official Form 104) Glossary Definitions of Some Terms Used in the Forms for Individuals Filing for Bankruptcy4